NEC Rules for Supporting Coaxial Cable (CATV) in Installations

 - Can I use regular zip ties for tying cables like coax?

-- You should only use tie wrap cable ties that are listed and designed for low-voltage data cables.
-Regular zip ties can be easily over-tightened, compressing the dielectric, changing the cable’s impedance, and harming signal performance.
+- You should use ties and straps that are listed and suitable for low-voltage data cables.
+Regular zip ties can be over-tightened, compressing the dielectric and changing the cable’s impedance.
 Using specialized coaxial cable support straps or hook-and-loop ties is a safer alternative.

-- What does the nec code book say about bundling coaxial cables with power cables?
+- What does the NEC say about bundling coaxial cables with power cables?

 - Is abandoned cable removal really mandatory for low voltage wiring?